-All FOWEY PRIMARY SCHOOL sites will undertake to inspect and test all portable electrical appliances by a competent person and according to the level of risk posed by individual items.
+All CELT sites will undertake to inspect and test all portable electrical appliances by a competent person and according to the level of risk posed by individual items.
 Between 1 and 3 years as best practice guidance recommends.

-FOWEY PRIMARY SCHOOL has arranged for these tests to be carried out by trained staff as identified in Appendix 1.
+Fowey Primary School has arranged for these tests to be carried out by contractors as identified in Appendix 1.